-Acquiring food web data from gut content analysis is time consuming and expensive (AG: Do we need a reference?
-Next sentence explains the reason.).
-In part this is due to the perception that many gut contents must be collected and analysed in order to be confident that the majority of possible trophic links among species have been observed.
-Furthermore, considerable time, resource investment, and expertise is required to process the collected samples.
-Hence, there is of considerable importance to know the minimum number of gut contents and of which consumer species that are required to parameterise a food web model with high accuracy and high precision, so that one knows when is a good time to stop collecting any further empirical data on the food web.
+Although it is viewed as the “gold standard” acquiring such food web data from direct gut content analysis is extremely time consuming and expensive (AG: Do we need a reference?
+Next sentence explains the reason.), and it also requires high skill levels in taxonomic identification, often involving dissection and microscopy techniques.
+The perception that this is unavoidably laborious and costly is also in part due to the assumption that many gut contents must be collected and analysed in order to be confident that the majority of possible trophic links among species have been observed.
+Most studies fail to quantify the effort needed, with yield-effort curves being the excpetion rather than the rule and those that have been dopne often point to the apparent need for hundreds or thousands of guts to be analysed to fully capture a food web’s structure.
+Hence, it is of huge importance to know the minimum number of gut contents and of which consumer species that are required to parameterise a food web model with high accuracy and high precision: this would enable researchers to allocate resources more effectively a priori, and even having a rough rule of thumb as to when is a good point to stop collecting any further empirical data on the food web is far better than the current common practice of simply taking a fixed set of samples with on yield-effort analyses being undertaken.

-Therefore, the key question we are interested in answering is how much presence-absence information, in the form of gut content data, is required to infer food web structure from a food web model with high accuracy and high precision.
+Therefore, the key question we are interested in answering is how much presence-absence information, in the form of gut content data, is required to infer food web structure from a food web model with high accuracy and high precision?
 In other words, how many samples of gut content should one collect from the field to parameterise a food web model?
 To answer this question, we use the presence-absence information from gut content data to parameterise the allometric diet breadth model (ADBM) thereby predicting trophic interactions in seven different food webs using rejection approximate Bayesian computation, where the fit of the model was measured using true skill statistics.
 We computed the true skill statistics of the predicted food webs for different number of predator guts to calculate the minimum number of gut content data to infer food web structure.
 Our study provides a guideline on how many gut content data is required to predict food web structure using a food web model.

 2 Materials and Methods